 When is the application deadline?

-Our application deadline is March 1.
+Our priority application deadline is January 15.
 We will, however, accept students after the deadline if all positions have not been filled.

 Do you have a minimum GRE and GPA requirement?